US may now keep some troops in Syria to guard oil fields

 While Trump has insisted he’s bringing home Americans from “endless wars” in the Mideast, Esper said all U.S. troops leaving Syria will go to western Iraq and the American military will continue operations against the Islamic State group.

-The troops aren’t coming home and the United States isn’t leaving the turbulent Middle East, according to plans outlined by Esper before he arrived in Afghanistan on Sunday.
-The fight in Syria against IS, once spearheaded by American allied Syrian Kurds who have been cast aside by Trump, will be undertaken by U.S. forces, possibly from neighboring Iraq.
+Esper told reporters over the weekend that the fight in Syria against IS, once spearheaded by American allied Syrian Kurds who have been cast aside by Trump, will be undertaken by U.S. forces, possibly from neighboring Iraq.

+But he said in a tweet Monday that the U.S. would only “temporarily reposition” troops from Syria in the region until they could return home.

 Esper did not rule out the idea that U.S. forces would conduct counterterrorism missions from Iraq into Syria.
 But he told reporters traveling with him that those details will be worked out over time.